JPDengler/Bridor-Parts-Parser/README.md

 ## Deployment
 Enable **GitHub Pages** in repo settings to host online.

+## TODO
+- Restore hyperlink functionality from excel worksheet to generated table.
+- Improve sorting cabilities on all columns, some work some do not.
+Sorting can be buggy as well.
+- Make it look pretty.

 ---
 **Maintainer**: *Joseph Dengler / Automation Technician / Bridor Maintenance Team*